 8. Also, don’t add the jaggery water before the mangoes are cooked.

 9. Addition of rice flour is optional, it thickens the pachadi.

-10. Don’t add too much salt, this pachadi doesn’t requires the normal level.
+10. Don’t add too much salt, this pachadi doesn’t require the normal level.

-11. Shelf life of this maangai pachadi is 5 to 7 days under refrigeration.
+11. The shelf life of this maangai pachadi is 5 to 7 days under refrigeration.